-Figure 8: Viewing mode of Event Checker.
+Figure 8: Event checker

-6. Experimental Results
+6. EXPERIMENTAL RESULTS

 We evaluated the performance of our system in recognizing four types of activity mode (walking, outdoor playing, eating, and indoor playing) using the F-measure, which is given by the weighted harmonic mean of precision P (proportion of selected activity modes that are correct) and recall R (proportion of correct activity modes that are identified).
 For the evaluation, we used 10 min of data for each type of activity mode from the measured data described in section 4 and divided it into 1-min intervals.
 We attempted to recognize the activity mode of each 1-min interval by our method and evaluated the performance.